 - i.
-Client Assessment and Engagement Client assessment and engagement is a fundamental MBDA Business Center business practice and are expected to be conducted prior to the onset of service delivery.
+Client Assessment and Engagement This is defined as a fundamental MBDA Business Center business practice.
+This activity should be conducted prior to the onset of service delivery.
 A client assessment requires an interview to be completed between the prospective MBE client and an MBDA Business Center employee or representative.
+MBDA will provide an electronic tool (use is optional) to support this function.
 The MBDA Business Center will ensure that a written agreement is executed with each client that specifies services to be provided.
 This engagement must be individually tailored to the specific needs of each client and include a course of action for assisting the client in reaching its strategic growth goals.
 In the case of group events, a summary engagement can be provided to the prospective MBE client.
-Client assessment and engagement services are designed to provide: - Background and contact information on the client; - Client business analysis that includes core competency, organizational structure, market and industry placement, production of products/delivery of services, marketing plan, resources and financial viability;

-- Analysis and benchmarking of the client capabilities; - Development of a tailored service plan; and - Identification of resources and referrals, used in conjunction with MBDA Business Center direct assistance.
+Client assessment and engagement services are designed to provide: - Background and contact information on the client; - Client business analysis that includes core competency, organizational structure, market and industry placement, production of products/delivery of services, marketing plan, resources and financial viability; - Analysis and benchmarking of the client capabilities; - Development of a tailored service plan; and, - Identification of resources and referrals, used in conjunction with MBDA Business Center direct assistance.

-MBEs that receive referral services only do not require written client assessments or work agreements.
+MBEs receiving referral services only, do not require written client assessments or work agreements.
 The MBDA Business Center must ensure that MBE intake information is accurately recorded in the MBDA CRM system.